emilnazarli/portfolio_management/README.md

 Now I am going to explain what I have done.

 1. First, we need to import our library used within this project:
-- [Datetime]-to get a date
+- Datetime-to get a date
-- [pandas_datareader]-to get stock prices
+- pandas_datareader-to get stock prices
-- [pandas]-for analyses
+- pandas-for analyses
-- [NumPy]-for high-level mathematical functions,
+- NumPy-for high-level mathematical functions,
-- [matplotlib.pyplot]-graphing from pandas.plotting import register_matplotlib_converters,
+- matplotlib.pyplot-graphing from pandas.plotting import register_matplotlib_converters,
-- [register_matplotlib_converters()-for register –for errors,
+- register_matplotlib_converters()-for register –for errors,
-- [fivethirtyeight.com] - site I use graphs styles as the same.
+- fivethirtyeight.com - site I use graphs styles as the same.

 2. Get stock symbols and my stocks for portfolio:
-- [GE]-General Electronics,
+- GE-General Electronics,
-- [JPM]-JPMorgan Chase &amp; Co.,
+- JPM-JPMorgan Chase &amp; Co.,
-- [MSFT]-Microsoft Corporation,
+- MSFT-Microsoft Corporation,
-- [C]-Citigroup Inc. and print them
+- C-Citigroup Inc. and print them

 3. To get a start date and end date for the portfolio.
 I begin from the 1st of January to see full-year data.
 The end date is the current date as a form of YYYY-MM-DD.